jlettvin/Greased-Grep/README.md

 Contributors are welcome to port this to different systems and offer pushes for me to pull.
+Prefer readability of code over cleverness or elegance.
+If a block of code deserves attribution make sure to do right by its original author.
+If a block of code is difficult make sure to provide references to document what the code does.
 Please attempt to keep to the code style:

 * nominal doxgen is used (or more)